This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Apply dry brisket rub generously to the beef brisket immediately before cooking it.
 You do not need to let it sit for any amount of time beforehand.
 Pour the rub over the entire brisket, rubbing it on until every outer portion of the brisket is coated completely.

-I like to pair beef brisket rub with a beef fat like wagyu tallow when I'm smoking beef brisket.
+I like to pair beef brisket rub with a beef fat like wagyu tallow when I'm smoking a beef brisket.
 If you're using this method, apply the tallow first, then the rub.

-Brisket Rub FAQs
+Best Brisket Rub FAQ

 The best rub for beef brisket is a simple mixture of coarse salt and pepper, paprika, and garlic powder.
 These simple seasonings make an incredible complement to beef, especially brisket!